Digital Marketing

 • Sponsored messages: These messages are sent directly to a targeted audience and show up in their inboxes.

-Depending on the competition and targeting criteria, CPC on LinkedIn can range from $2.00 to $5.00 (or more).
-When it comes to impressions, the average is $7.85 on this platform.
+Depending on the competition and targeting criteria, CPC on LinkedIn can range from $2 to $3 (or more).
+When it comes to impressions, the average is $5.01 to $8 per 1,000.

 Ecommerce Marketing

 With a growing number of people preferring to shop online, your goal should be to advertise on the best ecommerce platforms.
-The past two years have seen a spike in ecommerce sales with over 256 million people buying from online marketplaces.
+The past couple of years have seen an increase in ecommerce sales.
+By the end of 2025, there will be over 288 million people buying from online marketplaces.

 Many ecommerce sites offer advertising options where businesses can pay to have their ads displayed to relevant audiences.